Akuli/python-tutorial/basics/loops.md

 - While loops repeat something as long as a condition is true, and they check the condition only in the beginning.
 - For loops can be used for repeating something to each item in a list.
+- An iterable is something that can be for looped over.
 - The `break` keyword can be used to interrupt the innermost loop at any time.